wentjun/Data-Structures-and-Algorithms-I-CS1020/README.md

 ##Disclaimer

-- My solutions are not perfect.
+- My solutions are not perfect, as for some assignments, I failed to pass some of the hidden test cases.
 You can definitely come up with something better!
 - Try your best not to plaguarize and submit my solutions, if the lab questions are repeated :)
 - Released under the MIT License, so do take a look at it if you're not sure what it means